WolfStackSolutions/sow-toolkit/README.md

 - New tool: The Better Watchlist, which watches your tickets and pops a toast when someone changes them, comments, resolves, or reopens, even after close.
 - It stays fast by only asking the server "what changed since last time" instead of re-downloading everything, and uses ServiceNow's own push channel so most updates arrive instantly.
-- Alert Suppressor got rewritten to stop popup alerts from ever being created instead of dismissing them after the fact, with a log of everything it blocked.
-- Performance Boost reworked to block a broken request SOW spams every 6 seconds and to kill page animations.
 - The menu and installer page were restyled to match the new dark panel look, with an animated border and per tool colour stripes.

 ## [4.0.1] - 2026-07-03